survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 ## Conclusion

-In this chapter you learned to set up Webpack to refresh your browser automatically.
+In this chapter you learned to set up webpack to refresh your browser automatically.
 We can go a notch further and make this work beautifully with CSS files.
 We'll do that in the next chapter.